 How do I relaunch a job quickly?

-Close the job and then click the "Reopen Job" button.
-You'll be able to edit the details and open it again but since your job is old this will create a new job in our system.
-Remember to refresh the content of your job post to keep it up to date.
+Click on the job, click Close Job, then click Reopen Job on the same page.
+You'll be able to edit the details before opening it again — but since your job is old, this will create a new job in our system.
+Remember to refresh the content to keep it up to date.

 Why can't I leave an expiring job open?

-Why does being open for more than 90 days lead to fewer candidates applying?
+Why does being open for more than 30 days lead to fewer candidates applying?

 Does editing the original post reset the posted date?

-What are the implications for employers who don’t close or refresh their job listings after 90 days?
+What are the implications for employers who don't close or refresh their job listings after 30 days?